 Your New Home Consultant will complete a walk through, demonstrate the inclusions, complete a preliminary siting and a preliminary sales estimate.

 You can discuss any structural changes, design options and upgrades (if required) including siting, facade selection, floorplan variations, options and discuss all other requirements.

-Pay $1500 initial deposit to secure current base price, available promotional offer, and reserve a preferred site start allocation.
+Pay a non-refundable initial deposit to secure current base price, available promotional offer, and reserve a preferred site start allocation.

 Time to meet with your New Home Consultant to finalise all necessary paperwork in order to allow for full finalisation of the Preliminary Sales Estimate.

 Sales paperwork is then submitted to Sherridon Homes Head Office for approval.

 Please Note: No further structural changes will be accepted after this stage, and facade must be nominated.